melindachang/site/src/notes/modern-browser-extensions.md

 We never read this option ourselves, but Firefox registers it as a URL that differs from the one stored in cache and will trigger the repaint.
-Your complete content script file should look like this:
+This leaves us with a complete content script that looks like
+this:

 ```ts
 // src/entrypoints/content.ts